vsepulve/relz_fs/README.md

 # README #

 Prototype of a compressed filesystem for genomic data, using Relative Lempel-Ziv and FUSE library (https://github.com/libfuse/libfuse).
+This prototype also makes usage of LZMA library.
 It includes some test programs and the basic implementation of the filesystem.
-It also includes a basic implementation of a search system for the compressed files.

 Dependecies
 -------------------
+To install FUSE
 ```
 tar -xzf utils/fuse-2.9.4.tar.gz
 cd fuse-2.9.4/